Juggernaut (character): 1980s

 Black Tom uses his niece Siryn, who possesses the same powers as her father Banshee, to steal a shipment of the metal vibranium.
-The Juggernaut battles Spider-Woman and the X-Men and is the only one of the criminal trio to escape capture.
+Juggernaut battles Spider-Woman and the X-Men and is the only one of the criminal trio to escape capture.
 After freeing him from prison, Black Tom decides that the psychic Madame Web could be useful in his criminal pursuits.
-On arriving in New York City, Tom sends the Juggernaut to capture Madame Web; Juggernaut destroys several city blocks in the process, and ignores Spider-Man's best efforts to stop him.
+On arriving in New York City, Tom sends Juggernaut to capture Madame Web; Juggernaut destroys several city blocks in the process, and ignores Spider-Man's best efforts to stop him.
 He almost kills Web by accident when he removes her from a life support device, and abandons her.
-A frustrated Spider-Man lures the Juggernaut into setting concrete, poured for the foundation of an office high-rise, into which he sinks without a trace; he takes over a month to dig his way out.
+A frustrated Spider-Man lures Juggernaut into setting concrete, poured for the foundation of an office high-rise, into which he sinks without a trace; he takes over a month to dig his way out.

-The Juggernaut, in civilian guise, has a bar fight with the X-Man Colossus, who is at first unaware of the villain's true identity.
-After another battle against Spider-Man and the X-Men, the Juggernaut encounters the futuristic Sentinel Nimrod, who humiliates and defeats him.
-The Juggernaut is one of the villains assembled by Mephisto to battle the cosmic entity the Beyonder.
-The Juggernaut battles an all-new generation of X-Men, appears in a flashback story with the original X-Men, and has a humorous encounter with Captain Britain.
+Juggernaut, in civilian guise, has a bar fight with the X-Man Colossus, who is at first unaware of the villain's true identity.
+After another battle against Spider-Man and the X-Men, Juggernaut encounters the futuristic Sentinel Nimrod, who humiliates and defeats him.
+Juggernaut battles an all-new generation of X-Men, appears in a flashback story with the original X-Men, and battles Excalibur during a mass prison breakout.

-The Juggernaut also participates in the "Acts of Vengeance," battling the Thunder God Thor and teen superteam the New Warriors.

 1990s

-The Juggernaut continues to feature prominently in Marvel titles battling Thor once again and starring opposite other characters such as the mutant team X-Force, Doctor Strange, the Hulk (allied at the time with master villain the Red Skull and tricking and capturing the Hulk with the same "civilian" guise used against Colossus), mercenary Deadpool, the villain turned antihero Venom, and multiple battles with the X-Men.
+Juggernaut continues to feature prominently in Marvel titles battling Thor once again and starring opposite other characters such as the mutant team X-Force, Doctor Strange, the Hulk (allied at the time with the Red Skull and tricking and capturing the Hulk with the same "civilian" guise used against Colossus), Deadpool, Venom, and multiple battles with the X-Men.
 Briefly, he traveled to the Ultraverse and joined the superhero team Exiles.
-After his return to the Marvel Universe, the Juggernaut suffers a major setback during the Onslaught storyline, being defeated and then humiliated by the entity when imprisoned in the Gem of Cyttorak.
-The Juggernaut, however, escapes.
+After his return to the Marvel Universe, Juggernaut suffers a major setback during the Onslaught storyline, being defeated and then humiliated by the entity when imprisoned in the Gem of Cyttorak.
+Juggernaut, however, escapes.

-The Juggernaut also stars in a solo story and the "Eighth Day" storyline, which introduces the entities the Exemplars.
-The Juggernaut and seven other humans are revealed to have all been empowered and corrupted by mystical entities, and as avatars enforce their will on Earth.
-The Juggernaut resists the influence of Cyttorak and when captured by other Exemplars is aided by the superhero team the Avengers.
+Juggernaut also stars in a solo story and the "Eighth Day" storyline, which introduces the entities the Exemplars.
+Juggernaut and seven other humans are revealed to have all been empowered and corrupted by mystical entities, and as avatars enforce their will on Earth.
+Juggernaut resists the influence of Cyttorak and when captured by other Exemplars is aided by the superhero team the Avengers.
 Leader Captain America convinces the other Exemplars that they have been manipulated by the mystical entities, who then decide to leave Earth.